|

 ARTICLE 3

 Any benefits under this Agreement shall be available for co production only when investment of finance, material and management including creative and other inputs not below 20% of the total cost comes from co-producer of one country provided always that specific percentage contribution will be decided amongst producers themselves.
-Notwithstanding anything stated in above paragraph, the two parties may at any time decide jointly in writing to make appropriate changes, in percentage, as maybe deemed fit.

 ARTICLE 4